rediacc/docs/docs/cli/api-reference/rm-commands.md

 - All bridges must be deleted or moved before region deletion
 - Region vault data will be permanently removed
 - Operation is permanent and cannot be undone
-- Region deletion is tracked in audit logs for compliance
+- Region deletion is tracked in audit logs for monitoring

 ## repository